 are just as appreciated and may actually be more valued by your child.

-To sum up: Our responsibility chart is both a job chart and a reward chart that teaches
+To sum up: Our responsibility charts are both a job chart and a reward chart that teaches

 kids to take responsibility for themselves, their belongings and to help around the house.
 This child schedule tool, as with all of our chore charts, has wonderful, comfy graphics, very bright colors and grids that divide the day up into smaller sections that